jdh8/wbridge5.book/competitive/notrump/README.md

 </dl>

 ### Over 2 of a suit ###
-An adverse suit is a suit known to be held by opponents, *aka* an anchor suit.
-An overcall introduces 0~2 adverse suits.
-For example, Cappelletti 2♣ introduces no adverse suit, natural 2♣ one (♣), Landy 2♣ two (♠, ♥).
-A takeout is deemed suitless as a takeout double.

 The optional double is not changed for artificial overcalls.
 This may be counterintuitive, but Lebensohl already takes care of the overcalled suit.
 It is better to still use the double to find a 4-4 fit.

-A cuebid anytime shows a hand with game-forcing values but unsuitable to bid 3NT.
-Detailed meanings of cuebids are introdcued in the following subsections by the number of adverse suits.

 Lebensohl is the only alertable convention here.
-Our doubles and cuebids are too usual to alert.
 Conventions at 4-level (4♦!, 4♠!) are cancelled because these 2-suiters can be expressed at 3-level first.

 <dl>
   <dt>X</dt>